rust-lang/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 ### How about Safety?

 We want all these features to be safe by default, and are happy to not expose some features if the gain is too small for the safety risk.
 As an example, Enzyme can compute the derivative with respect to a global.
 That's probably too niche, and could be discouraged (and unsafe) for Rust.

-### What do I do with this space?

-*This is a good place to elaborate on your reasoning above -- for example, why did you put the design axioms in the order that you did?
-It's also a good place to put the answers to any questions that come up during discussion.
-The expectation is that this FAQ section will grow as the goal is discussed and eventually should contain a complete summary of the points raised along the way.*